brattonross/wumpy/README.md

 Inspired by the Next.js and Nuxt.js frameworks, wumpy uses a convention over configuration approach.

+### Status

+Please note that this project is still a work in progress, and the public api is likely to change a lot.

 ## Getting Started

 Install `wumpy` in your project: